 They had no known children.

 This story shows how easy it is to take American records of immigrants at face value and how assuming that they tell the whole story can lead to mistakes in your family tree.
-I spent years tracing more generations of the Diepolder family before I found the passenger lists and realized that I needed to change course.
+I spent years tracing generations of Diepolder family ancestry before passenger lists became available and I realized that I needed to change course.

-This story also teaches how using all means available—including hiring a genealogist or seeking out volunteers—to follow the complete trail of records left by our ancestors can reveal surprising details, helping us get to know their stories, and therefore ourselves, a little bit better.
+This story also teaches how using all means available—including hiring a genealogist with access to local records—to follow the complete trail of records left by our ancestors can reveal surprising details that help us get to know their stories, and therefore ourselves, a little bit better.

 That kind of knowing, after all, is the real goal of genealogy!